aditya-/Docker_App_Deployment_EC2/README.md

-# Jenkins_micro-service_app_CI_CD_Docker
+# Docker_Jennkins_web_app_EC2_Deployment
-This Repository deals with Continuous-Integration and Continuous-Deployment Pipeline in Jenkins for a Micro-Service based Dockerized Application
+This Repository deals with Continuous-Integration and Continuous-Deployment Pipeline in Jenkins for a java based Dockerized Application

 This repository is tries to exemplify how to automatically manage the process of building, testing with the highest coverage, and deployment phases.

 Our goal is to ensure our pipeline works well after each code being pushed.
 The processes we want to auto-manage:
 * Code checkout
-* Run tests
-* Compile the code
-* Run Sonarqube analysis on the code
 * Create Docker image
 * Push the image to Docker Hub
-* Pull and run the image
+* Create the container with port mappings

 ## First step, running up the services